When you think about it, few things in the digital landscape have remained unchanged over the last couple of years.

 1. Think Topics, Not Keywords

-It will force us to shift from thinking in keywords to targeting topics to rank.
-Up until now, keywords provided us with the information and guidance about buyer needs and the intent behind those.
+Machine learning will force us to shift from thinking in terms of keywords to targeting topics to rank higher on SERPs.
+Until now, keywords provided us with the information and guidance about buyer needs and the intent behind those searches.

-And there is data to prove it too.
-For example, here’s what MarketingProfs discovered (note, the emphasis in bold is mine):
+And there is data to prove it, too.
+For example, here’s what MarketingProfs discovered.
+Do note that the emphasis in bold is mine.

 Enter topics.
-Instead of focusing solely on keywords, we need to shift to targeting specific topics or user questions to provide the most satisfying information.
+Instead of focusing solely on keywords, we need to shift to target specific topics or user questions to provide the most satisfying information.

-(Note: I wrote in depth about the need for this change in my earlier article - If you’ve missed it, check it out here.)
+Note: I wrote in depth about the need for this change in my earlier article, How to Make Your Content More Relevant to Your Audience's Needs.

-But how do you identify targets instead of keywords?
+But how do you identify topics instead of keywords?

 Use tools like seoClarity’s Content Ideas that show you the exact questions your potential audience asks via various online channels.